 The Osteopathic Philosophy embraces the idea of the unity of structure and function through four main principles:

 - The body is a unit, and the person represents a combination of body, mind and spirit.

 - The body is capable of self-regulation, self-healing and health maintenance.

 - Rational treatment is based on an understanding of these principles: body unity, self-regulation, and the interrelationship of structure and function.

 What conditions does osteopathy treat?

-Typical conditions that are presented to osteopaths vary for different age groups:
+Typical conditions that present to our Osteopaths vary for different age groups.

 Toddlers & older children:

 - Delayed gross motor milestones / Asymmetrical crawling or walking patterns - All children develop at different rates.
 Delayed or asymmetrical creeping, crawling or delayed walking are common concerns in otherwise healthy children.
 The osteopaths role is to understand the child's primitive and postural reflex profile, and identify and release any areas of physical tension or strain that may make it difficult for a child to learn a specific motor skill.
 Take home exercises may also be prescribed.